All Episodes

 And I said, Mom, your Democrat Party ended with Jack Kennedy.

-Well, see, now in that little story is a germ, actually a little gem of truth is that Democrats of a certain age don't recognize what's happened to their party.
+Well, see, now, in that little story, is a germ, actually a little gem of truth, is that Democrats at a certain age don't recognize what's happened to their party.

 And I'm telling you that can happen to a lot of people.

-Now, the the other thing, what I was going to tell you was that that Jack Kemp, who was at the right hand of Ronald Reagan throughout the eighties and early nineties, he had such programs.
+Now, the other thing, what I was going to tell you was that Jack Kemp, who was at the right hand of Ronald Reagan throughout the 80s and early 90s, he had such programs.

-They were called reaching out of enterprise zones and a number of other things, where they had as an agenda to actually go into minority populated areas, primarily Democrat voters, and and try to what they tried to do was introduce capitalism, which that had its own negative connotations.
+They recalled reaching out to enterprise zones and a number of other things where they had as an agenda to actually go into minority populated areas, primarily Democrat voters, and try to, what they tried to do was introduce capitalism, which that had its own negative connotations.

 They didn't really explain ideology.